About 5050 Cafe Friends

 The Barista

-Julie first started to learn how to make a cappuccino back in about 1980 in Sydney, Australia.
+I started learning how to make a cappuccino back in about 1980 in Sydney, Australia from the Italian community.
 ‘I was young and it was a job.
 I never really thought I’d ever use that skill again as it was quite pressured, hard work and anyhow, I had dreams of becoming a film-maker.
 Back then, I was just the Patisserie Girl, the term barista hadn’t been coined yet.’

 The Book

-Desirous of wanting to create a black African/American type of female character and inspired by the William's sisters (Venus and Serena) gutsy tennis playing as a role model for children, Julie started writing her first novel.
-Many years on, the ‘black lives matter’ movement has been much needed to force change.
-It was the racial inequality instinctively felt by her back then, that she regarded as a close cousin of gender inequality which formed the basis for 5050.
+Desirous of wanting to create a black African/American type of female character and inspired by the William's sisters (Venus and Serena) and their gutsy tennis playing ability, they seemed like wonderful role models for children, and inspiration for a first novel.
+Many years on, the ‘black lives matter’ movement has been a much needed force for change.
+It was the racial inequality instinctively felt by her (Julie) back then, that she regarded as a close cousin of gender inequality which formed the basis for 5050.

 The Diploma